 Although there are a few key players here (Tablas Creek, Saxum), the culture in Paso is humble and friendly.
-The Iowa girl in me respects this sentiment, but there are few flashy individuals that are shouting tow the world the absolute potential for great wines from this region.
-Far from simple, Paso Robles is an AVA with 11 subzones, offering a diversity of styles and microclimates.
+The Iowa girl in me respects this sentiment.
+However, there are a few flashy individuals telling anyone who will listen about this wine region’s potential for great wine production.
+Far from simple, Paso Robles is an AVA with 11 subzones, each offering a diversity of styles and microclimates.
 There really is something for every wine lover here with over 200 Paso Robles wineries to choose from.

 Where is Paso Robles

 The Paso Robles AVA lies within the larger Central Coast appellation, just northeast of San Luis Obispo.
-The largest and fastest growing un-divided AVA in California, Paso encompasses a large range of soils and topography.
-Covering approximately 614,000 acres, the area shifts from cool, pacific-influenced Western districts though the lower-lying valleys of the Central districts, to the high-elevation hills inland with mucho sun and poco rainfall.
-To put it into perspective, the eastern, hilly districts receive about 20% more heat and 20 inches less rainfall overall than the western zones.
-This multitude of soil types and variations in climate throughout the region equates to a wide range of wines to discover.
+The largest and fastest growing un-divided AVA in California, Paso encompasses a diverse range of soils and topography.
+Covering approximately 614,000 acres, the area shifts the Pacific Ocean cools down the region’s western districts.
+While the lower valleys of the central districts and the high-elevation hills inland see a lot of sun and not enough rainfall.
+Subsequently, the eastern, hilly districts receive about 20% more heat and 20 inches less rainfall overall.
+These variations in climate coupled with varying soil types equates to a wide range of wines to discover.

 Soils & Climate

 Bordering the westernmost area of Paso Robles, the Santa Lucia foothills define the region.
-Here, you’ll find high elevation, calcareous soils (clay based with limestone), and cold ocean air from the Pacific just 5 miles away from the AVA’s border.
-Some suggest that the soils offer more minerality to the wines, although this could be because this soil type leads to higher acidity!
-Comparatively cooler than the east side with no shortage of sunshine, Rhone varietals perform well here in a climate similar to their native home in France.
+Here, you’ll find high elevations and calcareous soils (clay based with limestone).
+Cold ocean air from the Pacific just 5 miles away from the AVA’s border moderates temperatures.
+Some suggest the soils create more mineral qualities in the wines.
+Although this could be because this soil type leads to higher acidity!
+This area is cooler than the east side with no shortage of sunshine.
+Consequently, Rhone varietals perform well here in a climate similar to their native home in France.

 The Adeleida District is home to some of the most prominent Paso Robles wineries.
-Tablas Creek, one of the region’s most notable players, made a name for themselves in promoting the grapes of Châteauneauf-du-Pape and Cornas in California.
+Notably, Tablas Creek made a name for themselves in promoting the grapes of Châteauneauf-du-Pape and Cornas in California.
 A leader in the community, Tablas Creek was at the forefront of creating the 11 subzones in Paso.
-The coolest region in Paso Robles is the Templeton Gap, which draws in cool air from the Estero Bay through low gaps in the mountains.
+The Templeton Gap is the region’s coolest subzone.
+The land formation draws in cool air from the Estero Bay through low gaps in the mountains.
+The cooling influence even drops temperatures enough to successfully grow Pinot Noir here.
 The Willow’s Peak district sits higher in the mountains at elevations up to 1900 ft.